Updated May 2021

-What is Pinterest and how do I use it for my business?
-If this is not a question you are asking yourself, you should be!
-This blog will give you more information about what Pinterest really is and how it works for companies who want to market their products and/or services on the platform.
+For quite a few businesses Pinterest is still a bit of a mystery.
+This blog will, hopefully, give you some more information about what Pinterest really is and how it works for companies marketing their products and/or services on the platform.

 Feel free to share with friends and if you want to follow me on Pinterest, please click here!

-As I explained in my previous blog Pinterest is a visual search engine (NOT a social media platform!) which was set up in 2010 as a tool to help people collect things online that they were passionate about – craft ideas, recipes, activities etc. This very quickly changed into people starting to use the platform to answer everyday questions.
-Things like ‘what shall I cook tonight for dinner’, ‘what is the best place to go on holiday in Europe’ and ‘what is the best small car on the market’.
+As I explained previously Pinterest is a visual search engine.
+It was set up in 2010 as a tool to help people collect things online they were passionate about – craft ideas, recipes, activities etc. This very quickly changed into people starting to use the platform to answer everyday questions, like ‘what shall I cook tonight for dinner’, ‘what is the best place to go on holiday in Europe’ and ‘what is the best small car on the market’.

-As of the third quarter of 2019 the platform had over 322 million users worldwide – these user are spending more money via the platform than ALL other social media platforms combined.
+The platform has over 450 million users worldwide!
+These users are currently spending more money via the platform than ALL other social media platforms combined.
 However, as a marketing tool Pinterest is still overlooked by businesses.
 Most accounts are still private accounts, companies are only slowly honing in on the idea that Pinterest is a powerful marketing tool.

 Marketing your business on Pinterest has strong advantages over social media platforms:

-- Pinners go onto Pinterest to discover new things – so this could be your product or service!
+- Pinners go onto Pinterest to discover new things, they actively look for inspiration.

 - Pinterest takes pinners from the platform to your website.